ibm-cloud-docs/watsonxdata/faqs.md

 **Can a folder of multiple files be ingested together?**
 {: #feb_37_2024}

 Yes a folder of multiple data files be ingested.
 S3 folder must be created with data files in it for ingesting.
 The source folder must contain either all parquet file or all CSV files.
-For detailed information on S3 folder creation, see
+For detailed information on S3 folder creation, see [Preparing for ingesting data](watsonxdata?topic=watsonxdata-prepare_ingest_data).

 **What commands are supported in command line interface during ingestion?**
 {: #feb_38_2024}

-For commands supported in command line interface during ingestion, see
+For commands supported in command line interface during ingestion, see [Loading or ingesting data through CLI](watsonxdata?topic=watsonxdata-load_ingest_data#load_ingest_datacli).

-**What are the different options in watsonx.data to ingest or import files?**
-{: #feb_39_2024}

-There are 3 ways to load the data into watsonx.data .

-Web console: You can use the Ingestion jobs tab from the Data manager page to securely and easily load data into watsonx.data console.
-For more information, see

-CLI: You can load data into watsonx.data either through CLI.
-For more information, see

-Creating tables: You can also load or ingest local data files to create tables using the Create table option.
-For more information, see